swills/cirrina/NOTES.md

 * Convert all UUIDs from strings to UUID type
 * Convert all paths from strings to path/filepath
 * Convert all bool in database to `sql.NullBool`
+* Add error checking and result count checking if applicable to all db queries, as was done in cirrinad/switch/switch.go
+* Return nil instead of empty value whenever possible (pointers)
+* Ensure all error returns return no value(s), nil if possible
+* Eliminate `map[string]...` things due to returning in random order
 * Add disk update to server/client
 * Add zvol support to GUI - including listing dev type in disk list
 * Add vm priority (nice) stuff to GUI